 When buying car insurance, you may choose to buy only the mandatory cover.
 Or you could add optional coverage too.
 It is not cheap to buy collision coverage.
 The pricing for this coverage depends on various factors including the car and the driver.
-It is recommended to add collision coverage to the auto insurance when you finance or lease a vehicle.
+It is recommended to add collision coverage to auto insurance when you finance or lease a vehicle.
 As you don’t own the car.
 The cost of replacing could be huge.

 What Is Collision Coverage

 Collision coverage is also known as upset coverage.
-This is not a mandatory coverage.
+This is not mandatory coverage.
 You may add this coverage to your insurance policy.
 It will give additional protection to your car.
 When an object causes damage to the car it can be claimed under collision coverage.
 The object may be another vehicle or a trailer that is connected to another vehicle that is covered under your policy.
-This also includes any object on the ground, in or on the surface too.
+This also includes any object on the ground, in, or on the surface too.

 What Does Collision Cover

 Any damages that occur due to an accident or impact with a stationary object come under collision coverage.
 If there are damages due to the vehicle rolling over then it can be covered under this insurance.
 It pays for the cost of repair or the value of replacing your car to the extent to which you are at fault.

 What Is The Risk Of Not Having Collision

 In case you choose not to add collision coverage to your car insurance policy you may not claim for the following types of scenarios.
 This is true when you had collision coverage on your policy and later decide to remove it from your policy.